-By design, the residents of Hoffman Hall complete coursework together, which are developed and taught keeping their unique experiences in mind; such courses also satisfy other curricular or programmatic requirements at JMU.
+By design, the residents of Hoffman Hall complete coursework together, which are designed to facilitate learning and a sense of community; such courses also satisfy elective curricular requirements.

 MI participants are required to participate together in: